jdevfullstack/programming-core-concepts/README.md

 the double `==` comparison operator.

 This time, it is simply assigning a value to a variable.
-The result is just like this:
+The result is:

 ```
 c = 10